hongchangwu/sicp/README.md

-# sicp
+# SICP
-My solutions to the the exercises in SICP
+My solutions to the exercises in [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).